RogerLevy/decadv23/index.md

 I’m using [VFXForth](https://vfxforth.com/).

+# 13

+- Minor fixes and improvements

+I've been trying to find some inspiration.
+I get flashes of what I'd like to do, but something holds me back.
+The idea is something like a "VGA dream", complete with FM-synthesized music.
+I won't do it unless there's something of more substance than just an "aesthetic".
+I get these random visions, like pixel-tiles of everyday outdoor objects, and semi-abstract architecture with lots of gradients, set before a twilight/sunset backdrop.
+Some kind of plain white structure surrounded by water.
+Perhaps the tiles could be part of an "exhibit" within the structure, which could be like a "museum".

+This will likely end up being a take on the "walking simulator" genre, which isn't a bad thing.
+I've been incubating these visions in the back of my mind for months...

+# 12

+- Reorganized things related to the graphics window to make more sense
+- Started to add an output overlay for the REPL then realized it was too much work for little immediate benefit
+- Added matte border for the game viewport and ability to reposition it (for fullscreen)

 # 11

 - Moved the log to Github Pages after making some edits and bringing up to date.